gdsbook/book/notebooks/03_spatial_data_processing.md

 develop a systematic view of the spatial variation in the listing prices.

 We can address these issues through spatial aggregation.
-That is, similar to what we did for the airport dataset we can use a spatial join to associate each listing with its enclosing  polygon.
+That is, similar to what we did for the airport dataset, we can use a spatial join to associate each listing with its enclosing  polygon.
 Once we have that information, we can use database methods to perform aggregation queries to get the average listing price per polygon.